Home

 Here are a couple of ways you can check to see if an access was added to the current selinux policy.

-One tool that I use quite often to examine policy for access is sesearch, part of the setools package. sesearch allows you to examine the installed SELinux policy file /etc/selinux/POLICYTYPE/policy/policy.VERSION file.
-David could have executed a command like the following:
+One tool that I use quite often to examine policy for access is sesearch, part of the setools package. sesearch allows you to examine the installed SELinux policy file /etc/selinux/POLICYTYPE/policy/policy.VE

 #sesearch --allow --dontaudit -s dhcpc_t -p sys_ptrace